SHOP CAMP LOGISTICS

 Before Camp

-• Log into your Sawyer account (hisawyer.com) and go to your child’s profile, scroll down to fill out all required questions and fields.
+• Log into your Sawyer account (hisawyer.com), go to your child’s profile, and scroll down to complete all required questions and fields.

-• All form fields must be completed at least 48 hours prior to your child attending camp.
+• All form fields must be completed at least 48 hours before your child attends camp.

-• We are legally required to have all of this information before your child may participate in camp programs.
+• We are legally required to have all this information before your child participates in camp programs.

 • Please let us know if your child will need any special accommodations.